blaenk/site/content/reads.md

 date = 2013-07-05
 +++

 This is a list of books I've finished reading recently, in reverse chronological order.
-You can also see a list of books I'm [currently reading](/lately/#reading).

 <hr class="book">